 Poster Kolloquium 2025

-The next SFB-colloquium will be on May 13 at 2 pm in lthe Seminar Room 0.02 of the Max Planck Institute for Radio Astronomy in Bonn.
+The next SFB-colloquium will be on July 8 at 2 pm in the Lecture Hall III of the Physics Institutes in Cologne.

 Poster Kolloquium 2025